BryanSouza91/user-auth/README.md

 Work in progress

-User authentication and session tokenization using Redis and MongoDB.
+User authentication and session tokenization using Redis and SQLite.

 # Instructions